The course focuses on developing your practical laboratory skills, so you'll gain first-hand experience of lab work from year one

 The course is accredited by the Institute of Biomedical Science.
 This degree will fast-track your journey towards registration as a biomedical scientist with the Health and Care Professions Council

-All of our teaching team are active researchers as well as teachers, so they will be able to share some of the latest findings and innovative thinking from the human health field
+All of our teaching team are active researchers as well as qualified lecturers, so they will be able to share their latest findings from the human health field in research-informed teaching

 This is a progressive, challenging course which focuses on the latest advances in medical research aimed at preventing ill health and prolonging life.
-The devastating COVID-19 pandemic has increased demand for skills in this area, so this degree is highly relevant right now and you can expect to have strong career prospects.
+With current prevalent community health problems, this degree is highly relevant right now and you can expect to have strong career prospects.

 Biomedical Science is a broad discipline of modern medical science.
 It is all about understanding human health and the diseases that affect the normal processes in the human body, including their diagnosis.
 On this degree you'll gain the skills and knowledge to understand the operation of human organisms through subjects like clinical chemistry, immunology, microbiology, histology, clinical genetics, molecular biology, pathology and cancer biology.